 Finance Careers in 2017

-Careers in the financial sector offer big paychecks, but most of these high profile financial positions carry a big responsibility.
+FP&A jobs and careers in the financial sector offer big paychecks, but most of these high profile financial positions carry a big responsibility.
 Finance professionals help steer the company with the right plans and forecasts.
 They serve as the captains of the corporate ship that drive the American economy.
 Because of their importance, employers will pay top dollar for the best and brightest minds in finance.

-If you’re in the hunt for entry level finance careers or you’re interested in making a career switch to finance, you need to know what you’re getting yourself into.
+If you’re in the hunt for entry level finance jobs or you’re interested in making a career switch to finance, you need to know what you’re getting yourself into.
 Although a career in accounting and a career in finance can be similar, the functions and expectations are still different.

 This article covers an overview of the qualifications, requirements and the various roles you can look for in finance.
 Once you are equipped with necessary knowledge about the various types of careers in finance, you can then confidently submit your resume and credentials to: